stac-extensions/cf/README.md

 }
 ```
 In this case no method is applied over the vertical_dimension1 but the "minimum" method is applied over the temporal dimension time_interval2.
 These dimensions are defined in the cube:dimensions fields.

+If a data value is representative of variation over a combination of axes this approach is not sufficient \(e.g. the standard
+deviation of topographic height within a longitude-latitude gridbox would have `cell_methods="lat: lon: standard_deviation"`\).
+Such `cell_methods` cannot be described in per dimension in an array and would need a plain string representation.

 See [CF Cell Methods](https://cfconventions.org/cf-conventions/cf-conventions.html#cell-methods) for more details.

 #### description